DeaglePC/TeslaCamPlayer/README.md

 *   Your recordings will appear in the sidebar, sorted by date.
 *   Use the filters to find specific events.
 *   Click on any event to start playing.
+*   Click on a city name (if available) to open the location on Gaode Map or Google Maps.

 ## ⌨️ Keyboard Shortcuts